cefn/lauf/docs/discussion/index.md

 We can use a [delegating yield](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/yield*), which looks like `yield*`, to hand off to our new `promptUser` plan from any other plan.

 Here is the earlier example again.
-You can see its delegating yield to `promptUser(message)`...
+You can see the delegating yield from `idiomaticPlan` to `promptUser(message)`...

 ```typescript
 function* idiomaticPlan(): ActionSequence {